-While the requirement that a system include an acute care hospital excludes provider organizations that nonetheless provide comprehensive management of their patient populations, this definition is consistent with those used in the source data provided by IQVIA and AHA.
+While the requirement that a system include an acute care hospital excludes provider organizations that nonetheless provide comprehensive management of their patient populations, this definition is consistent with those used in the source data provided by IQVIA and the American Hospital Association (AHA).

 Organizations included in the systems list are aggregated to their highest level of ownership.
 For example, a national parent system operating subsidiaries in regional markets is reported as a national system.
 The subsidiary systems do not appear in the systems list.
-As such, the systems list does not include all systems operating in specific states or local markets.
+As such, the systems list does not include all systems operating in specific States or local markets.